No matter what sport you’re watching, you can bet Philadelphia has fans of the game and a bar full of people watching it.

 With an upscale bar menu, premium drink selections and sleek industrial décor, Ladder 15 offers weekday happy hour specials and is open for lunch and dinner daily.

-Tír na nÓg Irish Bar & Grill provides a unique Irish experience of a pub with New American cuisine, live sports, EPL and Rugby.
+Tír na nÓg Irish Bar & Grill provides a unique Irish experience of a pub with New American cuisine and live sports.
+On Saturdays and Sundays, enjoy brunch specials as you watch early morning EPL action on one of several TVs or a large projection screen.

-Enjoy 24-hour gaming action at all your favorite slots and table games at SugarHouse Casino, plus dining at Geno’s, Tacconellis, and Hugo’s Frog Bar & Chop House, with headliner entertainment and a waterfront patio.
+Enjoy 24-hour gaming action at all your favorite slots and table games at Rivers Casino, plus dining at Geno’s, Lou’s Pizza, and Hugo’s Frog Bar & Chop House, with headliner entertainment and a waterfront patio.
 Free self and valet parking is available.

 With loads of HD TVs, stadium sound, sports viewing parties, game day specials and more, Dave & Buster’s has an arcade and dockside bar in the summer.